 Evangelism – Encourages inactive members, welcomes visitors, helps with communications within the church and to the public, visits the sick, shut-ins, hospitalized, and is a witness of the faith.

 Lay – prays for the church leaders, encourages the pastor, sees to the needs of the pastor, reviews salary & performance, hires staff, follows up on newborns & delinquent members.
 Oversees the jobs of the Ofice Manager & Custodian.

 Stewardship - Promote Christian use of time, talents, resources, money, lead members to a higher level of giving.
 Help the church treasurer to prepare a budget, oversee all financial affairs, supervise the audit.

-Worship & Music – services are held regularly & in approved fashion, direct training of ushers, scheduling of ushers, choirs, materials, instruments, music for worship, alter guild
+Worship & Music – see that services are held regularly & in approved fashion, direct training of ushers, scheduling of ushers, choirs, materials, instruments, music for worship, altar guild

 Youth – promote attendance and involvement of youth, provide growth opportunities for Youth through bible study, prayer and service, schedule activities, Youth Sunday, promote opportunities to work in the community.